 Location.
-27° 32.101′ N, 82° 44.172′ W. Marker is in Anna Maria, Florida, in Manatee County.
-Marker is on North Bay Boulevard 0.3 miles north of Pine Avenue, on the right when traveling north.
+27° 32.101′ N, 82° 44.134′ W. Marker is in Anna Maria, Florida, in Manatee County.
+Marker can be reached from North Bay Boulevard 0.3 miles north of Pine Avenue.
 Touch for map.
-The marker is located between the street side parking and the Bayfront Park picnic area.
+The marker is located at Bayfront Park, between the picnic area and the beach.
 Marker is at or near this postal address: 316 North Bay Boulevard, Anna Maria FL 34216, United States of America.
+Touch for directions.

 Other nearby markers.
 At least “Bean's Point” / Early Legend (within shouting distance of this marker); The Anna Maria Pier (approx. ¼ mile away); The Historic Cottages of Pine Avenue (approx. 0.4 miles away); The Homes on the end of The Pier (approx. 0.4 miles away); The Old City Jail (approx. 0.4 miles away); The City of Anna Maria Historical Park (approx. 0.4 miles away); The Island Playhouse (approx. 0.6 miles away); Fort De Soto Quartermaster Storehouse Museum (approx. 5.4 miles away).
 Touch for a list and map of all markers in Anna Maria.

 Also see . . .